 A day doesn’t go by lately without some new shiny toy being released for software developers to play with.
 A big challenge is deciding whether the new hotness is something you need to invest time in learning and using, or if it’s OK to let this particular popularity train pass you by.
-The recent release … Continue reading The New Shiny: Is Visual Studio Code for You?
+The recent release of the lightweight Visual Studio Code editor is no exception.

 Last night, I had the opportunity to present to the Microsoft Maniacs meetup in Sterling, VA.
 I want to thank everyone who attended, and share my slides and code.
 The slides are embedded above, and also included in the Github repo for my presentation, which is linked below.

 My thanks to everyone who attended my session at NoVA Code Camp 2015, “Building Services with ASP.NET Web API”.
 Below you’ll find my slides, as well as a link to the Github repository containing my demo code.
-Please note that the demo code contains many non-standard naming practices, so I would advise against using it … Continue reading Slides and Code for NoVA Code Camp – Building Services with Web API
+Please note that the demo code contains many non-standard naming practices, so I would advise against using it as an example of how to name folders/classes in your Web API.

 I’ve been scheduling a lot of events and classes over the next several months, so I wanted to provide a list for anyone interested in checking out one of my talks.
 Here’s the current list: